blackorbs-dev/biometrics_dashboard/TRADEOFFS.md

   LTTB used to balance accuracy and performance.
 Small spikes may be lost, but rendering remains smooth.

 - **Mock Data Expansion**
-  Asset files were populated with 12k+ synthetic entries to stress-test performance.
+  Asset files were populated with up to 90 synthetic entries to simulate aggregated per day data points.

 - **Testing Focus**
   Prioritized logical state and interactions, not pixel rendering.